prototypefund/open-theater-api/README.md

 MUST provide parameter `serveruri` containing a String with a valid <a href="https://tools.ietf.org/html/rfc3986">URI</a>

-MAY provive parameter `ssid` containting a String defining a wifi ssid if the serveruri MUST be connected in a local area network only
+MAY provive parameter `ssid` containing a String defining a wifi ssid if the serveruri MUST be connected in a local area network only

-MAY provice parameter `password` containg a String IF parameter `ssid` is present to give access to password protected local wireless networks
+MAY provide parameter `password` containing a String IF parameter `ssid` is present to give access to password protected local wireless networks

 The client MUST use the SSID and PASSWORD if provided and MUST NOT use the SERVERURI via a different uplink.
 If the client should connect to the same SERVERURI via another uplink in case the wifi connection fails, the repo list MUST provide another repository endpoint definition including the SERVERURI without SSID

 Example: